Skip to main content

 Both of Kraft's scores came during a tide-turning third quarter for Green Bay's offense, which benefited from a pair of Xavier McKinney takeaways.

-After McKinney corralled a loose fumble at the start of the quarter, Kraft turned a pass into the flat into the longest reception by a Packers tight end in 12 years on his way to a 66-yard touchdown that put Green Bay up 17-13 at the time.
+After McKinney corralled a loose fumble at the start of the quarter, Kraft turned a pass off a crossing pattern into the longest reception by a Packers tight end in 12 years on his way to a 66-yard touchdown that put Green Bay up 17-13 at the time.

 When McKinney picked off Matthew Stafford on the next series, the 6-foot-4, 259-pound tight end put an exclamation mark on a seven-play, 54-yard scoring drive for Green Bay when bucked his way into the end zone on a 7-yard TD.